App Store (Apple): China

 In October 2019, Apple rejected, approved, and finally removed an app used by participants in the 2019–20 Hong Kong protests.

 Apple began removing thousands of video game apps from their platform in China during December 2020 in accordance to regulations regarding licensing enacted by the country's Cyberspace Administration, in many cases without explicitly stating the offences grounding their removal.
 Apple released a memo that month telling developers of premium games and apps with in-app purchases had until December 31 to submit proof of a government license.
 Research from the Campaign for Accountability notes there are more than 3,000 apps not appearing in China which are available in other countries, a third of which the advocacy group claims to have been removed due to advocating for various human rights issues, including LGBTQ+ rights and the Hong Kong protests.
 A director of the aforementioned campaign, Katie Paul, criticised Apple's removals stating "if it's going to bend to political pressure, the company should explain why and what they would lose if they didn't do that."
 CEO Tim Cook has previously defended such company actions, stating in a memo to employees in 2019 that "national and international debates will outlive us all, and while important, they do not govern the facts."

 In August 2023, at the request of the Chinese government, Apple took down more than 100 AI-related apps similar to ChatGPT in the Chinese app store.

 According to the regulations of Chinese government, new apps on the China app store from September 2023 must be licensed by the Chinese government.
 Older apps must obtain a license before March 2024.

+In April 2026, Apple took down BitChat at the request of the Chinese government.